 RECUMBENT CYCLES AND SUCH FOR SALE:As a convenience for folks in our group, we've recently added a new section and service to this website: free listings for recumbent bicycles and tricycles up for sale, trade or wanted, either by or of potential interest to the folks who frequent this website.
 If you'd like to post here, please ping me by email or by phone for the info you'll need to get your ad into the mix.

 To see brief descriptions of our last few rides, some snapshots, a frequently updated local ride schedule and other current information, you can click onto this webpage:

 We also have a local cycling humor section called Poetry on Wheels; the active link with the URL fully spelled out is:

 How Do I Make Sure I Get the Latest Info?

-We maintain an email list of about 120 folks who are interested in these rides.
-If you would like to be notified a few days or so in advance of each upcoming Ventura County recumbent ride and kept abreast of any changes or other pertinent information about this series of informal outings, please send an email – with your contact information (at least your first and last names, email address and city of residence) along with whatever you'd like to tell us about your cycling interests and/or any suggestions you'd like to make – to me:
+We maintain an email list of about 100 folks who are interested in these rides.
+Although we currently do not email ride notices a few days or so in advance of each upcoming Ventura County recumbent ride, we do occasionally still send notices for special rides or pertinent information about this series of informal outings.
+If you want to be included in these mailings, please send an email with your contact information (at least your first and last names, email address and city of residence) along with whatever you'd like to tell us about your cycling interests and/or any suggestions you'd like to make to me:

 This webpage is updated (somewhat infrequently) with the latest information about the VCRR group.
 Please check back or pop onto our VCRR News and Photo pages, whenever you feel the urge.
 Most folks in our group Bookmark the link above as an optimal starting point.
 We welcome any relevant feedback about our group or any of our rides – historical, current or future – as well as our periodic mailings and/or these webpages.
 Thanks for perusing and enduring this e-treatise, and probably much more importantly, we hope to see you riding with our gang whenever you have a chance to join us!